JoshuaShunk/NSDropout/README.md

 # NSDropout (Neuron Specific Dropout)

 ## NOTE ##
-The first two files, New_Dropout.ipynb and Old_Dropout.ipynb, were used for development of initial layer and do not represent the accuracy of the most curent version.
+The first two files, New_Dropout.ipynb and Old_Dropout.ipynb, were used for the development of the initial layer and do not represent the accuracy of the most current version.

 ## Error rate (%) ##
 Error rate recored as 1 - accuracy.